Is, Was and Will Be – The Unknown Character of Christ and His Word

 Heb 12:17 For ye know how that afterward, when he would have inherited the blessing, he was rejected: for he found no place of repentance, though he sought it carefully with tears.

-So another part of “the blessing” is to “find place for repentance”.
-That blessing simply has no place in the proud spirit of Esau or King Saul.
-That spirit is in us all, and it is given only to very few to have that spirit burned out while yet in these vessels of clay.
+Whether we repent or not in this age is not a matter of our fabled ‘free will’.
+Rather it is a matter of whether we are given the “gift” of faith (Eph 2:8-10) and “find place for repentance.”
+The blessing of being given such a humble repentant spirit simply has no place in the proud spirit of the Lord’s rejected anointed, signified by Esau or King Saul.
+We are all born with a self-righteous, rebellious, carnal mind and spirit, and it is given only to very few in this present age to have that spirit burned out of them while yet in these vessels of clay.

 Psa 139:16 Thine eyes did see mine unformed substance; And in thy book they were all written, Even the days that were ordained for me, When as yet there was none of them.